hand1ov1eternity/movie_api/README.md

 ✨ Deployment
 This API is deployed using Render for easy cloud hosting and scaling.

-🤝 Connect With Me
-Find more of my work:

-GitHub

-LinkedIn

-Twitter

-Built with Express, MongoDB, and a love of movies 🍿
+> Built with Express, MongoDB, and a love of movies 🍿 — always a work in progress 🚧.